josephmontes/VAA/README.md

 ![Screenshot 2023-09-05 165702](https://github.com/josephmontes/VAA/assets/125607783/bb108dac-bc73-4f47-9399-82613ec9608c)

-- The blue colored dots being between -5 & 5.5 shows that the 5 inches below and 5.5 inches above the top of the strikezone is the most effective location for 4-Seam Fastballs with -4.5° VAA or greater
+- The blue colored dots being between -5 & 5.5 shows that the 5 inches below and 5.5 inches above the top of the strikezone is the most effective location for 4-Seam Fastballs with -4.5° VAA or flatter

 #### The following table supports this by showing the wOBA value for -4.5° VAA 4-Seam Fastballs inside of that -5 to 5.5 inch zone (1) vs. -4.5° VAA 4-Seam Fastballs outside of that zone (0)